selkies-project/selkies-gstreamer/docs/component.md

 ![TURN-REST.svg](assets/TURN-REST.svg)

-The recommended multi-user TURN server authentication mechanism is the [time-limited short-term credential/TURN REST API mechanism](https://datatracker.ietf.org/doc/html/draft-uberti-behave-turn-rest-00), where there is a single [Shared Secret](https://github.com/coturn/coturn/blob/master/README.turnserver) that is never exposed externally (only the TURN-REST Container and the coTURN TURN server know), but instead authenticates WebRTC clients (which are Selkies-GStreamer hosts and clients) based on generated credentials which are valid for only a short time (typically 24 hours).
+The recommended multi-user TURN server authentication mechanism is the [time-limited short-term credential/TURN REST API mechanism](https://datatracker.ietf.org/doc/html/draft-uberti-behave-turn-rest-00), where there is a single [shared secret](https://github.com/coturn/coturn/blob/master/README.turnserver) that is never exposed externally (only the TURN-REST Container and the coTURN TURN server know), but instead authenticates WebRTC clients (which are Selkies-GStreamer hosts and clients) based on generated credentials which are valid for only a short time (typically 24 hours).

 The [TURN-REST Container](/addons/turn-rest) is an easy way to distribute short-term TURN server authentication credentials and the information of the TURN server based on the REST API to many Selkies-GStreamer host instances, particularly when behind a local area network (LAN), which may or may not have restricted firewalls.